AGENDA & SESSIONS

 Advancing Racial Equity and Inclusion to Rebuild Communities Together

-We believe that the issues unfolding in our nation and communities demand boldness in an effort to push the boundaries of traditional community and economic development thinking and practice.
-Prosperity Indiana's 2021 Summit intends to advance racial equity and inclusion to rebuild communities together.
-Prosperity Indiana is proud that inclusivity and social justice are at the core of who we are and reflective in what we do.
+We believe the issues unfolding in our nation and communities demand boldness in an effort to push the boundaries of traditional community and economic development thinking and practice.
+Prosperity Indiana's 2021 Summit intended to advance racial equity and inclusion to rebuild communities together, and feedback was very positive!

 8:45 AM Virtual Event Opens